apiad/violetear/Readme.md

 - Examples for all relevant use cases
 - Fully typed method signatures
 - Full check of argument values and rule attributes
 - Dynamic generation of CSS based on HTML parsing
 - Support for transitions and animations with helper methods to create timing curves
 - Parameterized presets for relevant design systems

+**v0.10.0**

+- Basic support for transitions and transforms.

 **v0.9.0**